hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `grant` - (Optional) An [ACL policy grant](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#sample-acl) (documented below).
 Conflicts with `acl`.
 * `tags` - (Optional) A map of tags to assign to the bucket.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `force_destroy` - (Optional, Default:`false`) A boolean that indicates all objects (including any [locked objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html)) should be deleted from the bucket so that the bucket can be destroyed without error.
 These objects are *not* recoverable.
-* `versioning` - (Optional) A state of [versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) (documented below)
 * `object_lock_configuration` - (Optional) A configuration of [S3 object locking](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) (documented below)

-The `versioning` object supports the following:

-* `enabled` - (Optional) Enable versioning.
-Once you version-enable a bucket, it can never return to an unversioned state.
-You can, however, suspend versioning on that bucket.
-* `mfa_delete` - (Optional) Enable MFA delete for either `Change the versioning state of your bucket` or `Permanently delete an object version`.
-Default is `false`.
-This cannot be used to toggle this setting but is available to allow managed buckets to reflect the state in AWS

 The `grant` object supports the following: